 For a small city of its size, Springfield boasts a robust economy.
 Industry sectors powering growth in the region include healthcare, manufacturing, education, and tourism.
 This energetic metropolitan area has a growing job market, expanding population, and a very affordable cost of living that’s well below the national average.

-Metropolitan Springfield ranks #114 for population growth among all 394 metro areas in the U.S. In fact, Springfield has outpaced the population growth in most of Missouri, including the much larger city of St. Louis.
+Metropolitan Springfield ranks #114 for population growth among all 394 metro areas in the U.S. based on the most recent census date.
+In fact, Springfield has outpaced the population growth in most of Missouri, including the much larger city of St. Louis.

 Key Population Stats:

 - City of Springfield is home to more than 167,000 residents with about 468,000 people in the metropolitan area.